Performance and Coexistence Evaluation of IEEE 802.11be Multi-link Operation: Conclusion

 \section{Conclusion}

 This work is devoted to the understanding of the performance of two specific MLO implementations, the interplay between multiple devices implementing them, and their coexistence with legacy single-link channel access schemes.
-Through our extensive study---which compared $i)$ traditional single-link operations, $ii)$ multi-link single radio (MLSR), and $iii)$ multi-link multi radio (MLMR)---, we were able to draw the following key insights: \begin{itemize} \item In an isolated BSS setting devoid of channel contention, MLMR with two interfaces can reduce the worst delays by a factor of five, whereas adding a third interface provides immaterial extra gains. \item Two MLO BSSs contending for channel access with MLSR experience the same delay as SL would in a contention-free setup.
-Surprisingly, MLMR BSSs may instead incur higher delays as they sometimes prevent each other from timely accessing the channel. \item When surrounded by legacy SL BSSs, a MLMR BSS boosts its own throughput at the expense of its SL neighbors', but also allows them to achieve lower delays for low-to-medium traffic loads. \end{itemize}
+Through our extensive study---which compared $i)$ traditional single-link operations, $ii)$ multi-link single radio (MLSR), and $iii)$ multi-link multi radio (MLMR)---, we were able to draw the following key insights: \begin{itemize} \item In an isolated BSS setting devoid of channel contention, MLMR with two interfaces can reduce the worst delays by a factor of five, whereas adding a third interface provides immaterial extra gains. \item Two contending MLSR BSSs experience same delay as SL does in a contention-free setup.
+Surprisingly, {and despite its increased complexity}, MLMR BSSs may instead incur higher delays by occasionally preventing one another from timely accessing the channel. \item When surrounded by legacy SL BSSs, a MLMR BSS boosts its own throughput at the expense of its SL neighbors', but also allows them to achieve lower delays for low-to-medium traffic loads. \end{itemize}

+{ The present work is, to the best of our knowledge, the first providing a well-grounded performance comparison of the two most relevant implementations of MLO and addressing the critical aspect of backward-compatibility with legacy SL devices.
+Extensions are underway from different standpoints: